 Typically, a helmet or some type of goggles get used simultaneously with your mobile device.
 This technology may even come with a joystick or controller.

-It’s estimated that the global valuation for the virtual reality market will exceed $26 billion by the year 2022.
+It’s estimated that the global valuation for the virtual reality market will exceed $53 billion by 2028.

 12. Hybrid apps